 The Bea Sanders/AICPA Innovation in Teaching Award recognizes and disseminates successful teaching practices in the first sequence of accounting.
 Recipients are selected from the pool of accepted submissions to the AAA's Effective Learning Strategies Forum.
-Selected recipients present their work at the following year's Conference on Teaching and Learning in Accounting (CTLA).

 Lesson plans include learning objectives, detailed case/activity description, and addressed AICPA Core Competencies.

 Winning lessons/materials for all AICPA educator awards for this and previous years are available for download to AICPA members through the Accounting Educators' Curriculum Resource.

 The finalist(s) for this award will be asked to present their work at the following year's American Accounting Association's Conference on Teaching and Learning in Accounting (CTLA), receive a plaque and an AICPA funded award totaling $2,500.
 Past Award Winners and Honorable Mentions are listed below.

 Apply first for the ELS Poster Session and when confirmation is received, you may apply for the ELS Educator Awards program.
 Access to the online application form will be coming soon.

 Other Educator Awards